Detention of unaccompanied children

 Following the 2017 reform, the law also prohibits the detention of vulnerable persons.
 According to the law, in the framework of the social and health services guaranteed in CPR, an assessment of vulnerability situations requiring specific assistance should be periodically provided.

-In CPR, however, legal assistance and psychological support are not systematically provided, although the latter is foreseen in the tender specifications scheme (capitolato) published by the Ministry of Interior on 20 November 2018.
+In CPR, however, legal assistance and psychological support are not systematically provided, although the latter was foreseen in the tender specifications scheme (capitolato) published by the Ministry of Interior on 20 November 2018 and in the new one published on 24 February 2021.
 To date, no protocol on early identification of and assistance to vulnerable persons, and on the referral system to specialised services and/or reception centres has been adopted.
 Although standards of services in CPR centres are planned following the national regulation on management of the centres, they are insufficient and inadequate, especially for vulnerable categories of individuals.
 Moreover, the quality of services may differ from one CPR to another.
 In this respect, the Reception Decree provides that, where possible, a specific place should be reserved to asylum seekers, and Article 4(e) of the Regulation of 20 October 2014 of the Minister of Interior provides the same for persons with special reception needs.